Koç School: MUN (Model United Nations)

-The club also organises a Model United Nations Development Programme conference each year at its campus since 2001. is the first Model United Nations Development Programme conference in the world, whose establishment in 2001 was celebrated by the former UN General Secretary Kofi Annan.
+The club also organises a Model United Nations Development Programme conference each year at its campus since 2001. is the first Model United Nations Development Programme conference in the world, whose establishment in 2001 was celebrated by the former UN Secretary-General Kofi Annan.
 Each year MUN Delegates from many schools in Turkey and overseas participate in the conference.
 Each year more than 650 participants attend to the conference as delegates, chairs, advisors, admins and executive committee members.
 2017's conference was the 17th session of MUNDP and the participant number exceeded 800 for the first time.

 Student Council

 Koç School Student Council is composed of students elected by the student body at the regular elections each year in June.
 It is composed of 18 students with 6 members from the 12.and 11.grade and 2 representatives from each class at school.
 The Student Council consists of a school president, vice president, social activities coordinator, finance coordinator, sports coordinator, 1 independent student representative elected from the 12. grade students and a total of 12 representatives elected from grades 9–11 and preparatory year students.
 The Council meets regularly each week with a faculty adviser.
 All major and important decisions of the council are to be approved by the faculty adviser even if the meetings are done without the presence of the adviser.

 Even though it's criticized of its lack of ability to effect school politics (an example would be the abolishing of Courtyard and building a pyramid instead, which was disliked by many of the students during the time) concerning discipline code, student freedoms etc., it is an active student organization with especially its election campaigns being one of the major events each year.